At the bottom of this page are links to additional FAQ's by topic.

 What are my holding costs on property?

-You will pay an annual tax on your property (typically less than $100 per year) as well as a fee to file your annual corporate report (we do it for you and charge $120 per year to do so).
+You will pay an annual tax on your property (typically less than $100 per year) as well as a fee to file your annual corporate report (we do it for you and charge $125 per year to do so).
 You are welcome to file your own report but the fee we charge is easy and inexpensive and we see that the report gets filed on time each year.
 You will also pay $100 per acre clearing cost annually until you build on the property, at which time you will assume the task of clearing.
 We require the annual clearing not for beautification but to protect your ability to build on the land in the future by assuring secondary growth does not ever qualify as "protected forest" which may be prohibited from cutting.
-If you choose to finance, we will carry the balance for up to 5 years.
-The more you put down, the lower the interest rate will be, starting at 10% simple interest with 20% down and dropping to 6% at 50% down.
+If you choose to finance, we will carry the balance for up to 3 years and there will be a one time finance set up fee that is currently $350.
+The more you put down, the lower the interest rate will be, starting at 10% simple interest with 20% down and dropping to nearly 0% at 50% down.
 We offer a 5% discount off our prices if you pay all at once.
-We pay all closing costs when you purchase from us as well as the cost to register other than a $600 one time fee to set up the corporation that you are the sole shareholder for.
+We pay all closing costs when you purchase from us as well as the cost to register other than a $1400 one time fee to set up the corporation that you are the shareholder for.
 The corporation holds the title to the land.
 There are a number of reasons for holding land in a corporate form basically explained below:

 What are the advantages of having one's property or any Costa Rica real estate owned by a S.A. rather than held in an individual's name?